ogarthankgod/ogarthankgod/README.md

 - 👋 Hi, I’m Ogar ThankGod O. [@ogarthankgod]
-- 🧑🏽‍🎓 an Under Grad. of Agric.
-Economics and Farm Mgt.
+- 🧑🏽‍🎓 a Graduate of Agric.
+Economics and Farm Mgt Futminna, Nigeria.
-- 👀 I’m interested in Web Development and Cyber Sec. (as a Hobby)
+- 👀 I’m interested in Web Development and Cyber Sec.
 - 💖 i fell in love with PHP and JAVASCRIPT along the way..
-- 🌱 I’m currently relearning Web Design and Development from scratch while building experience in other fields..
+- 🌱 I’m currently Open to Web Design and Development gigs..